DominikBernhardt/Homepage/about.md

 # About me

-I am a PhD student at RWTH Aachen University, Lehrstuhl B für Mathematik, Lehr- und Forschungsgebiet Algebra, in the research group of Alice Niemeyer and Wilhelm Plesken.
+I am a PhD student at RWTH Aachen University, Chair of Algebra and Representation Theory, in the research group of Alice Niemeyer and Wilhelm Plesken.
 I am partly funded by a [RWTH Aachen University Scholarship for Doctoral Students](http://www.rwth-aachen.de/cms/root/Studium/Im-Studium/Stipendien-Foerderung/~bgzk/RWTH-Graduiertenfoerderung/?lidx=1).

 My main interests lie in the intersection between Permutation Group Theory and Algebraic Graph Theory.